William Jackson III brings a new skill set to the WFT, and it’s giving the defense options

 The goal: Jackson, like the defense overall, can find what works against an offense and wear it out.

 “When you look at the scripts from practice, you see that combination,” Rivera said.
 “Some days we’ve come out and worked all zone.
-Other days, we've worked all man.
-Other days, we’ve come out and [Del Rio has] done like he would do it in the game, 33 percent this, 33 percent that and 33 percent that, just trying to stay balanced.”
+Other days, we’ve worked all man.
+Other days, we’ve come out and [Del Rio has] done like he would do it in the game: 33 percent this, 33 percent that and 33 percent that, just trying to stay balanced.”

 But even as the defense changes Jackson, Jackson changes it.
-His skill set gives Del Rio the ability to lock up the opposing team’s top receiver in a way he couldn’t last year.
+His skill set gives Del Rio the ability to lock up the opposing team’s top wide receiver in a way he couldn’t last year.
 Washington defended the pass well overall (ranking second in DVOA, a measure of overall defensive efficiency from Football Outsiders) but struggled against No. 1 wideouts (27th).
 Tampa Bay’s Mike Evans, Arizona’s DeAndre Hopkins and others didn’t necessarily put up gaudy stats, but when an opponent needed a crucial conversion, Washington often struggled to contain the opponent’s top pass-catching threat.

 Jackson’s presence also allows Del Rio to find the best combination of cornerbacks each week.
 If Washington wants to play more press coverage outside, it could pair Jackson with long, physical rookie Benjamin St-Juste and slide Kendall Fuller to the slot.
-If it needs a bigger slot defender to match up with a flexible tight end, Jackson and Fuller could play outside with a safety, such as Kam Curl or Landon Collins, in the Buffalo nickel role.
+If it needs a bigger slot defender to match up with a flexible tight end, Jackson and Fuller could play outside with a safety such as Kam Curl or Landon Collins in the Buffalo nickel role.

 “[Being more versatile is] all we’re trying to do with William,” Rivera said.
 “We’re not going to not do what he does best, but we want to be able to have some options and create some doubt that our opponents have got to try to figure out.
 ‘Hey, they’re not always going to be in this coverage.’
 So that’s really what that’s all about.”

-This approach, Rivera said, is similar to the philosophy of former Chicago Bears defensive coordinator Buddy Ryan, whom Rivera played under in the late 1980s.
-Rivera remembered Ryan always said, “You can't go into a game with just one thought because if they match that thought, you better have another idea.”
-And in Carolina, Rivera used to tell his coordinators they didn’t have to call a play just because it was on their call sheet.
+This approach, Rivera said, is similar to the philosophy of former Chicago Bears defensive coordinator Buddy Ryan, whom Rivera played under in the 1980s.
+Rivera remembered Ryan always said, “You can’t go into a game with just one thought, because if they match that thought you better have another idea.”
+And with Carolina, Rivera used to tell his coordinators they didn’t have to call a play just because it was on their call sheet.
 The options were just there to find which ones worked that week.